xfguo/luactor/README.md

     telnet 127.0.0.1 8080

 You can open multiple telnet to test it.

+Some operations for echo server.
-If `exit` is send to echo server, all actors will **exit**.
+  - If `exit` is send to echo server, all actors will **exit**.
+  - If `raise` is send to echo server, the actor will raise an error but **TcpManager** will handle it.

 Author
 ------